gabeclass/root_conda_forge_pres/root_conda_forge.md

     * Reproducible environments
     * Great way to get ML tools, even GPU versions (PyTorch, TensorFlow, …)
     * Even some experiments have been using it: XENON1T, NEXT
-* NLeSC provided a ROOT package for a while – and it became their most downloaded package!
+* NLeSC provided a ROOT package for a while: "the most popular thing we ever produced"
     * ROOT 6.05 and Python 2.7 and 3.4 is latest version
     * Only worked properly on some OS's
     * The focus was on providing IO to get data in/out of ROOT files